 After years of fruity pop songs, Diamond signed to CBS Records, and suddenly had delusions of grandeur, composing the soundtrack for an uplifting New Age film about a seagull.
 A handful of new Neil Diamond songs are surrounded by lush orchestration, which often restates the melodic motifs from the vocal songs.
 The film itself was a flop, while the soundtrack was a commercial success in the wake of Moods and Hot August Night, perhaps hoodwinking people into thinking Diamond was highbrow.
 But Jonathan Livingston Seagull shares the weakness of other primarily instrumental soundtrack albums – that in between the songs, the music’s primarily designed as the backdrop for the film.
 It’s pretty, but I’ve never understood why a listener would prefer an orchestral film soundtrack to a fully conceived work by Mahler or Mozart.

 Among all the instrumental pieces, there are vocal songs – the most notable of which is ‘Be’, which is a lovely, soaring piece.
 While some of Diamond’s earlier work suffered from having orchestration lathered over the top of simple songs, here his meditative and spiritual tunes are much better suited to the orchestration.
-But overall, I get frustrated by the paucity of songs, and much prefer his next album, Serenade, as my go to for orchestrated Diamond.
+But overall, the paucity of vocal songs is frustrating, and the following year’s Serenade is a better source of orchestrated Diamond.

 Jonathan Livingston Seagull is beautiful, and the cover probably looks great on LP, but it often feels like four songs stretched over an LP running time.

-Diamond continued with the spiritual and heavily orchestrated direction of Jonathan Livingston Seagull, but with a set of fully fledged songs.
+Diamond continued with the spiritual and heavily orchestrated direction of Jonathan Livingston Seagull, but with a set of fully-fledged songs.
 The languorous pace of most of these songs fits Diamond’s voice, and these songs, often full of religious references are generally successful.
-It’s a little reminiscent of former label-mate Van Morrison’s work, although Diamond doesn’t have the blues and folk influences or vocal improvisation skills, so the end result is closer to adult contemporary.
+It’s reminiscent of former label-mate Van Morrison’s work, although Diamond doesn’t have Morrison’s blues and folk influences, or vocal improvisation skills, so Serenade veers dangerously close to adult contemporary.

 If you can stomach Diamond’s mysticism and the slow tempos, there’s some of his most accomplished writing on Serenade.

 Neil Diamond’s stated that he’s his own genre, not fitting in anywhere, and often he uses his own set of musicians and producers that don’t crossover to other records in my library.
-But this album’s the exception; Diamond made friends with his Malibu neighbour Robbie Robertson, from The Band, which culminated in Robertson producing this album and Diamond appearing on The Band’s The Last Waltz.
+But Beautiful Noise is the exception; Diamond befriended his Malibu neighbour Robbie Robertson, from The Band, which culminated in Robertson producing this album and Diamond appearing on The Band’s The Last Waltz.
 Robertson’s participation is highlighted on the cover, unusual for a producer and pointedly giving this record bonus credibility.
-Robertson doesn’t alter Diamond, but brings in extra elements that aren’t usually on Neil Diamond albums; Diamond’s usual band shares album space with session musicians like David Paich, Jim Gordon, and Larry Knechtel.
+Robertson doesn’t alter Diamond, but brings in extra elements that aren’t usually on Neil Diamond albums; Diamond’s usual band shares space with session musicians like David Paich, Jim Gordon, and Larry Knechtel.
 Dr. John appears on organ, along with The Band’s Garth Hudson, while Robertson plays guitar on three tracks.

 So while the result is identifiable as Neil Diamond, it’s more eclectic than usual.
 Typical mellow ballads like ‘Lady-Oh’ and ‘Home Is A Wounded Heart’ share space with more diverse fare like the fast-paced rock and roll of ‘Jungletime’ and the more convincing attempt at reggae on ‘Don’t Think…Feel’.
 Robertson has a co-write on the closing song, the brooding ‘Dry Your Eyes’, but the album’s best song is more conventional Diamond fare, the soaring chorus of ‘If You Know What I Mean’.
 According to Diamond, it’s a recollection of an encounter in his teens with a significantly older woman.